Haunted Houses

 No doubt there are people who long for a house containing a genuine ghost, and it was sometimes said that the rich tradesman, anxious to turn himself into a squire, used to look for a haunted manor, while humorists declared that ghosts were on sale at department stores and that the demand for them among American millionaires was stupendous.

-But if the purchaser of Beckington Castle had to pay an additionally high price because the place had a veritable ghost, in reality anything of the sort used to make a house almost un-salable.
+But if the purchaser of Beckington Castle had to pay an additionally high price because the place had a veritable ghost, in reality anything of the sort used to make a house almost un-saleable.
 At Lossiemouth, on the east coast of Scotland, a fine old mansion stood untenanted for years and was eventually sold for a merely nominal sum.
 The reason was, simply, that according to popular tradition, the building was visited nightly by a female figure draped in white, her throat bearing an ugly scar, and her hands tied behind her back with chains.
 Nor was it merely concerning old country mansions that stories of this nature were current.
 Even in many densely-populated towns there were houses, reputed to be haunted, that could not be sold.
 Following World War II, the acute housing shortage in Britain made homebuyers less finicky and agents less forthcoming about ghosts.

 Royal palaces, closely watched and guarded as they invariably have been, are popular residences of such inhabitants.
-Legend contends, for example, that Windsor Castle is frequently visited by the ghost of Sir George Villiers, and it is said that in the reign of Charles I, this ghost appeared to one of the king's gentlemen-in-waiting and informed him that the Duke of Buckingham would shortly fall by the hand of an assassin—a prophecy that was duly fulfilled soon after, as all readers of The Three Musketeers will doubtless remember.
+Legend contends, for example, that Windsor Castle is frequently visited by the ghost of Sir George Villiers, and it is said that in the reign of Charles I, this ghost appeared to one of the king's gentlemen-in-waiting and informed him that the Duke of Buckingham would shortly fall by the hand of an assassin--a prophecy that was duly fulfilled soon after, as all readers of The Three Musketeers will doubtless remember.

 At Hackwood House, near Basingstoke Hampshire, there is a room in which no one dares to sleep, all dreading "the grey woman" supposed to appear there nightly, while Wyecoller Hall, near Colne, boasts a specter horseman who visits the place once a year, and rides at full speed through the garden.